hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_watchlist_item.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Sentinel Watchlist Item.
-Changing this forces a new Sentinel Watchlist Item to be created.

 * `watchlist_id` - (Required) The ID of the Sentinel Watchlist that this Item resides in.
 Changing this forces a new Sentinel Watchlist Item to be created.

-* `fields` - (Required) The key value pairs of the Sentinel Watchlist Item.
+* `properties` - (Required) The key value pairs of the Sentinel Watchlist Item.

+---

+* `name` - (Optional) The name in UUID format which should be used for this Sentinel Watchlist Item.
+Changing this forces a new Sentinel Watchlist Item to be created.

 ## Attributes Reference